Assassin’s Creed: Valhalla Trophy Guide and Road Map for PS4 and PS5

 - Arctic Char– Found in the ocean around Rygafylke and Hordafylke.

 Win Every Trophy

-And last but not least, once you have every single trophy, this shiny new platinum is all yours to enjoy!
+And last but not least, once you have every single trophy in this Assassin’s Creed Valhalla Trophy Guide, this shiny new platinum is all yours to enjoy!